Iron Legion: Fictional history

 The first version was a temporary team consisting of Happy Hogan, Michael O'Brien, Bethany Cabe, Eddie March and Clayton Wilson, led by Iron Man and War Machine, to battle the giant robot Ultimo.

 A second version is a team of human-driven mech suits used by Arno Stark.

 In other media

 Television

-The Iron Legion appear in Avengers Assemble, voiced by David Kaye.
-The version consists of Iron Man's various armors as well as the Iron Patriot with J.A.R.V.I.S. as an interface.
-In "Bring on the Bad Guys", the interface within the Iron Skull's battlesuit is used to assist in odds.
-In "Exodus" and "The Final Showdown", the Iron Legion is used in quelling the Cabal and later used Avengers Tower as an extension.
-In "Avengers Disassembled" and "The Ultimates", the Iron Legion is hijacked by Ultron to attack the Avengers.
-In "New Year's Resolution", the Iron Legion's various armors are merged with Kang the Conqueror's time-travelling robot but gets destroyed by Howard Stark.
+The Iron Legion appear in Avengers Assemble.
+This version consists of Iron Man's various armors as well as the Iron Patriot.
+The Iron Legion has been utilized to assist the Avengers by J.A.R.V.I.S. in "Exodus" and "The Final Showdown", and F.R.I.D.A.Y. in "World War Hulk".
+However, the Iron Legion's interface have been hijacked by MODOK for the Iron Skull to assist the Cabal's odds in "Bring on the Bad Guys" as well as by Ultron in "Avengers Disassembled" and "The Ultimates".
+In "New Year's Resolution", the Iron Legion have merged with Kang the Conqueror's time-travelling robot but is destroyed by Howard Stark.

-Film
+Marvel Cinematic Universe

 The Iron Legion has appeared in the Marvel Cinematic Universe (MCU):